TysonTesting/jekyll-base/_posts/2015-02-12-welcome-to-jekyll.markdown

 <ul>- Work with people to figure out if Netlify's service can solve a particular workflow or integration challenge they have </ul>

 My top 5 least favorite things from the list of duties that are expected of support staff:
-- Create video tutorials to help teach users a specific feature or use case
+<ul>- Create video tutorials to help teach users a specific feature or use case </ul>
-- Write and maintain documentation for our software and blog posts for our website.
+<ul>- Write and maintain documentation for our software and blog posts for our website.</ul>
-- Help manage communications during a service outage
+<ul>- Help manage communications during a service outage</ul>
-- Deliver a talk to many people you don't know at a conference or meetup
+<ul>- Deliver a talk to many people you don't know at a conference or meetup</ul>
-- Find and recruit teammates for the support team
+<ul>- Find and recruit teammates for the support team </ul>

 My favorite thing about providing technical support is helping people.
 I love helping people and I love helping people find solutions to problems especially.
 It also makes me feel smarter than I really am which I appreciate.